Isn’t a Non-Financial Institution Still a Financial Institution?

 So, if financial instructions and non-financial institutions both offer financial services, then what’s the difference?
 Well, it all comes down to where the institution gets its funding.
 The easiest thing to remember is that non-financial institutions don’t take deposits.

 And, yes.
-We did just define non-financial intuitions by defining what they don’t do.
+We did just define non-financial institutions by defining what they don’t do.

 Comments are closed.